 lib/subdirectory to the linker directories:

 - link with dependencies:

 -lpthread -lrt -ldl

-One can consult makefile in the examples/ directory to see how to compile and link with Adaptive Vision Library Lite.
+One can consult makefile in the examples/ directory to see how to compile and link with Aurora Vision Library Lite.

 Known compilation bugs

 In case of the following linker errors: (or similar)